Fantasy Football Waiver Wire: In Need Of A QB? Andy Dalton Could Be Your Answer

 Matt Citak

-(CBS Boston)- The first two weeks of the NFL season have not been kind to many quarterbacks.
+(CBS Boston/CBS Local)- The first two weeks of the NFL season have not been kind to many quarterbacks.

 Nick Foles was put on IR after breaking his clavicle in Week 1, which was followed with serious injuries suffered by Drew Brees and Ben Roethlisberger in Week 2.
 These injuries not only affect the quarterbacks but also the playmakers in all of those offenses, as they will all now turn to their respective backup quarterbacks.